 I liked what I was playing, so I turned on the camera and hoped I’d come up with something worth sharing.

-This progression that once felt heavy and brooding turned into something reflective and beautiful instead.
-Not lugubrious at all.
-In this improv, I lean into a more contemporary, less jazzy sound.
-I’ve played in this style for years, so the groove feels natural—and I think it fits this progression beautifully.
+This progression that once felt sort of depressing turned into something reflective and beautiful.
+Not lugubrious at all!
+In this improv, I use a more contemporary, less jazzy sound.
+I’ve played in this style for years, so it feels natural, and I think it fits this progression beautifully.

-I’m proud of this one.
-Not because it’s flashy (it isn’t), but because it feels honest and settled and very much me.
+I have to admit I’m proud of this one.
+It just feels honest and settled and very much me.

 Here it is.
 Enjoy!